 Like Mehta, he urged recyclers, traders and recycled-content producers to ensure the proper government and private sector procedures are followed and invited them to contact BIR staff if they have questions.

-Brian Henesey of Colorado-based Rocky Mountain Recycling offered a look at how United States trade policies may change depending on the outcome of the presidential election, which was won by Donald J. Trump Nov.
-5.
+Brian Henesey of Colorado-based Rocky Mountain Recycling offered a look at how United States trade policies may change after the presidential election.

 Vu said an LME contract pegged to Turkish imports of ferrous scrap has reached 8 million metric tons in annual volume and could grow to 12 million tons, he predicted.